ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 {% capture notice_01 %}
 **NOTE**:
 - This instructions were tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-- If you want more specfic information about OpenManipulator, please refer to the [OpenManipulator e-Manual](/docs/en/platform/openmanipulator/).
+- If you want more specfic information about OpenMANIPULATOR, please refer to the [OpenMANIPULATOR e-Manual](/docs/en/platform/openmanipulator/).
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>